INSPIRATION STATION WORKSHOPS

 E, M, DS

 2:45PM - 3:30PM

-Jane Felling, Consultant/Author, Box Cars and One-Eyed Jacks, Edmonton, Alberta, Canada
+John Felling, Consultant/Author, Box Cars and One-Eyed Jacks, Edmonton, Alberta, Canada

 Calling all programmers and music makers!
 Take the helm of Sphero indi robots on a guided tour through this STEAMtastic fusion of music and robotics.
-If crafting musical instruments and solving a melodic coding challenge sounds fun, then Rockin Robots is the station for you!
+If crafting musical instruments and solving a melodic coding challenge sounds fun, then Rockin' Robots is the station for you!

 10:00AM - 10:45AM

 Fizz, Foam & Fun! - Science the Quirkles and Fuddlebrook Way

 Terri Johnson, Owner, Quirkles/Fuddlebrook Science Series, Springfield, MO

 Do you want to be the educator that kids remember for a lifetime?
 Do you want kids to look forward to your program all day long?
 It's easy!
 Come to Fizz, Foam & Fun-Science the Quirkles and Fuddlebrook way and get hands-on ideas on how to integrate engaging stories with hands-on science activities.
 Kids remember experiences forever!
 Yes, eggs will fly and water will disappear all while teaching relevant science topics.
 Get ready for some fun!
 We can't wait to see you!